 Credit Risk - Financial instruments that potentially subject the Company to concentration of credit risk consisted primarily of cash and cash equivalents and accounts receivable from trade customers.
 The Company maintains its deposits of cash and cash equivalents at three domestic and four international financial institutions.
 The Company is exposed to credit risk in the event of default by a financial institution to the extent that cash and cash equivalents are in excess of the amount insured by the Federal Deposit Insurance Corporation ("FDIC") and other local country government agencies.
-The Company generally places its cash and cash equivalents with high-credit quality financial institutions.
-To date, the Company has not experienced any losses on its cash and cash equivalents.
+The Company has not experienced any losses on its cash and cash equivalents.
 As of December 31, 2024, the Company had approximately \$12.4 million, \$5,000, and \$7,000 deposited with the Company's three domestic financial institutions for which \$250,000 is insured per institution under FDIC limits.